 Daiwa has a superb reel called Ninja.
 It’s a great feeder and match reel with a front drag system that is perfectly suited for surface fishing.

 I recommend the 2000 size model, as it has enough line capacity for river chub fishing and does not add too much weight to your rod.
 It also is very reasonably priced.
-At around 60£, you will get a lot of quality reel for your money!
+At around 60£, you will get a lot of quality for your money!

 You can use a 6 to 8 lb monofilament mainline for your chub fishing on the surface.
 Any good quality line will most certainly do, as long as it floats, which is really crucial for surface fishing!

-I also prefer using slightly camouflaged fishing line that matches the color of the water I am fishing in.
+I also prefer using a slightly camouflaged fishing line that matches the color of the water I am fishing in.
 Mostly, such a color would be greenish or brownish.

 For your hooklink, you can use a 6 lb fluorocarbon line, as such a line will basically become invisible in the water and on the surface, which is crucial for cranky chub, especially close to your hookbait.